ManiSkill3: GPU Parallelized Robotics Simulation and Rendering for Generalizable Embodied AI: Environments and Robots List

 \subsection{Table Top Manipulation}

 Table-top manipulation is primarily related to controlling one or more robot arms to manipulate an object on a table.
 Robots like Franka Emika Panda and Universal Robots 5 fall under this category.
-Typical tasks may include picking up objects, inserting a peg, assembling a structure, pushing objects, etc.
+Typical tasks may include picking up objects, inserting a peg, assembling a structure, pushing objects, etc. An example task is shown in Figure \ref{fig:peginsertionside}.

-Robosuite \citep{DBLP:journals/corr/abs-2009-12293-robosuite} is an existing robotics framework with CPU simulation+rendering implementations of a few table top tasks.
-Isaac Lab \citep{mittal2023orbit} has only one table-top manipulation task supported out of the box.
-ManiSkill3 has 10+ different table-top manipulation tasks, some of which leverage heterogeneous parallel simulation where each parallel simulated+rendered environment has completely different numbers of objects with different geometries.

 \textbf{Implementation Details:} All robot arms are modified to have certain impossible self-collisions disabled and some have their collision meshes modified for faster simulation.